cs221-s23/cs221-s23.github.io/_assignments/project04.md

 ## Requirements

 1. In this project, you will evolve the scanner and parser you developed in recent labs.
 1. You will add support for new language elements as shown in the EBNF below.
+Bitwise operators in C are explained [here](https://www.tutorialspoint.com/cprogramming/c_bitwise_operators.htm).
 1. You will add an evaluation (interpretation) stage to our little language.
-Your interpreter will walk the parse tree (AST).depth-first, evaluating the expressions defined by the nodes.
+Your interpreter will walk the parse tree (AST) depth-first, evaluating the expressions defined by the nodes.
 1. You will print the expression's value in base 2, base 10, or base 16, using the `-b` flag in command line input.
 1. `-e` and `-b` flags may be given in any order.
+(See examples below)
 1. All numbers are assumed to be 32 bits wide, so your output for base 2 and base 16 numbers should include leading zeros.

 ## EBNF Enhancements